mdolab/docs/clusterSetup/stampedeSetup.rst

 ..
 TIP ::

    Interactive jobs are a useful resource.
-There is only a time limit (120 mins) and you can request a high number of nodes.
+There is only a time limit (120 minutes) and you can request a high number of nodes.
 The queue time varies from few seconds to few minutes.
 Although it is not recommended to use these jobs for production (unless, for example, you have to run a set of quick ADflow runs), it is **strongly** recommended to test your run scripts here before you submit a regular job.
 You don't want to wait a day for your job to start and then have it crashing after a few seconds for some trivial coding mistake.

-..
-TODO : short guide for $HOME, $WORK, $SCRATCH
-..
-TODO : link to system monitor? https://portal.tacc.utexas.edu/system-monitor
-..
-TODO : add file backup tips
-..
-TODO : using transfer nodes